 Listen Empathize Act Drive

-The 2020 ARTCi Partnership Program places students of Britannia Community School, aged 11 – 13, who are at risk of not reaching their potential, in an intense, one-week arts program and allows them to experience and discover their strengths, address their challenges and develop communication and leadership skills in a short, invigorating and fruitful timeframe.
+The 2021 ARTCi Partnership Program with youthLEADarts places students of Britannia Community School, aged 11 – 13, who are at risk of not reaching their potential, in an intense, two-week, on-linearts program and allows them to experience and discover their strengths, address their challenges and develop communication and leadership skills in a short, invigorating and fruitful timeframe.
 Applying the words behind the acronym LEAD (Listen, Empathize, Act and Drive), it prepares students for the journey from elementary to secondary school and beyond as it provides an experience that impacts and empowers them for a lifetime.

-This year’s theme uses stories of the 30th anniversary of the fall of the Berlin Wall as a provocation.
-Students will explore the metaphor of walls in their lives, what it means to build them and what happens when they come down.
-Students notice and reflect on the theme, then embody and interpret their experience through different art forms each day for a week, working alongside up to 3 artists daily creating their own original art while applying the leadership values that drive the project.
-Furthermore, these students will invite others from across Canada to display their work on their collective ‘wall of inclusion’.
-On the final day, the students host an open studio for an audience of family, friends, and community so they too can witness their process and pride of performance.
+This year’s theme focuses on traditional ecological knowledge.
+It asks students to consider how they can be stewards for the planet.
+What are their roles and responsibilities to Mother Earth?
+Students will notice and reflect on the theme, then embody and interpret their experience through different art forms each day on-line for two weeks, working alongside up to 3 artists daily creating their own original art while applying the leadership values that drive the project.
+Furthermore, these students will produce community art work to be displayed locally and shared internationally in an open studio for an audience of family, friends, and community so they too can witness their process and pride of performance.

 Marilyn Field MSM is a consulting partner for LEAD.
 In 1994, teacher Marilyn Field founded DAREarts, a Canadian charity, to empower underserved children to unlock their potential using the arts.
 Under her leadership to 2019, DAREarts inspired over 200,000 children in underserved communities across Canada.
 From 2010 to 2019, DAREarts Vancouver empowered 1,030 children in the East Side.
 Retired from DAREarts, Field now advises nationally and internationally on arts empowering youth: